The most spectacular pork fajitas are made in the oven, honest.

 - Diced scallions

-However as the meat will be so tender after cooking it will fall of the bone.
+However, as the meat will be so tender after cooking it will fall off the bone.
 So if you leave the bone it will be alright.

 The secret ingredient to get this done is apple cider vinegar.
 No worries as you will not taste any apple, although apple and pork go great together.

 The apple cider will do a great job and turn the pork into the softest meat you ever tasted.

 If you want to make this pork fajitas start with preheating your oven to 470℉/225℃.
 Then start with the meat.

 Heat a Dutch oven and add oil to sear the pork.
 Bake for a couple of minutes then turn and sear the other side of the meat.

 Take out of the pan and set aside.
 Add some oil if necessary and pan fry the finely chopped onion and garlic until soft.